 (c) Fees.
 Visitors appointed under this rule are independent contractors and their fees will be paid from funds available to the monitoring program.

 (d) Access.
-The order appointing a visitor will stipulate that the visitor shall have access to financial, educational, medical and other confidential records of the ward as allowed under N.D.C.C. §30.1-28-03.1.
+The order appointing a visitor will stipulate that the visitor must have access to financial, educational, medical and other confidential records of the ward as allowed under N.D.C.C. §30.1-28-03.1.

 Section 5.
 Conclusion of Review.

 (a) Report of Visitor.
-In cases involving a wellbeing review, the visitor shall file with the clerk of court a report of findings and recommendations based on the best interest of the ward.
-The court shall review the report of findings and recommendations of the visitor to determine whether the guardian is in compliance, whether continuation of the guardianship or conservatorship is in the best interest of the ward, and/or whether a modification or termination of the guardianship or conservatorship is necessary.
-The court may, at its discretion, take any action deemed appropriate.
+In cases involving a well-being review, the visitor must file with the clerk of court a report of findings and recommendations based on the best interest of the ward.
+The court must review the report of findings and recommendations of the visitor to determine whether the guardian is in compliance, whether continuation of the guardianship or conservatorship is in the best interest of the ward, and/or whether a modification or termination of the guardianship or conservatorship is necessary.
+The court may, at its discretion, take any action it considers appropriate.

 (b) Financial Review Report.
-In cases involving a financial review, the program manager shall file with the clerk of court a written report of the findings.
-As appropriate, the report shall contain information relating to sufficiency of documentation, unaccounted-for assets, any irregularities found, and an assessment of the level of risk of financial exploitation.
-The court shall review the report of findings and recommendations of the program manager to determine whether the guardian or conservator is in compliance, whether continuation of the guardianship or conservatorship is in the best interest of the ward, and/or whether a modification or termination of the guardianship or conservatorship is necessary.
-The court may, at its discretion, take any action deemed appropriate.
+In cases involving a financial review, the program manager must file with the clerk of court a written report of the findings.
+As appropriate, the report must contain information relating to sufficiency of documentation, unaccounted-for assets, any irregularities found, and an assessment of the level of risk of financial exploitation.
+The court must review the report of findings and recommendations of the program manager to determine whether the guardian or conservator is in compliance, whether continuation of the guardianship or conservatorship is in the best interest of the ward, and whether a modification or termination of the guardianship or conservatorship is necessary.
+The court may, at its discretion, take any action it considers appropriate.

 (c) Report of Abuse or Neglect.
-Where the program manager has reasonable cause to believe that a ward has been subjected to abuse or neglect, the program manager shall submit a report in accordance with N.D.C.C. §§ 50-25.2-03 and 25-01.3-04 and notify the court that a report has been submitted for investigation.
+When the program manager has reasonable cause to believe that a ward has been subjected to abuse or neglect, the program manager must submit a report in accordance with N.D.C.C. §§ 50-25.2-03 and 25-01.3-04 and notify the court that a report has been submitted for investigation.